- Help center home

 *Removing users (as opposed to deactivating them) is supported by Contentful, but not by OneLogin.

-SCIM-based user provisioning is available to Enterprise customers on High Availability and Scale platform plans.
+SCIM-based user provisioning is available to Premium/Enterprise customers on High Availability and Scale platform plans.

 Configure your Provisioning settings for Contentful as follows.